IrateRedKite/jb2a-sequencer-spell-macros/readme.md

 ## Contributing

 If you want to contribute scripts to this repository, please feel free to submit a pull request!
 Ideally anything contributed should conform to the styles visible in the preview folders.
-Anything requiring additional dependencies not already, such as TMFX, won't be accepted.
+Anything requiring additional dependencies not already listed above, such as TMFX, won't be accepted.
 Script names should be all lowercase and use dashes in place of spaces.

 ## Credit